atomantic/generator-dockerize/README.md

 run `dev help` to get a list of options on the `dev` script

+## Updates

+To get updates to the dockerized dev toolkit after you run the generator, simply run `dev update`.
+This will fetch the latest dev toolkit from github and replace it in your project.
+Then you can use any new automated fixes for docker that are in the latest release.

 # HISTORY

+## 1.4.0
+  - `dev update` will fetch the latest `dev` toolkit and replace it in your project

 ## 1.3.0
   - create test runner script for `dev test`